Stigma and attitudes towards mental health

 High quality evidence indicates that professional help for schizophrenia is viewed as being important, with 83-85% of the general population recommending that help should be provided by psychologists or psychiatrists.
 Psychotherapy is viewed as being more important than medication for schizophrenia, although recommendations for medication are increasing over time.
 The general public view schizophrenia as a mental illness more frequently than depression or alcohol dependence.
 People with both alcohol dependence and schizophrenia are considered to be more unpredictable and dangerous than people with depression, with more negative emotion felt towards them, and more social distance desired.

-Targeted educational campaigns may reduce fear and exclusion and increase acceptance of people with mental disorders in general.
-High quality evidence suggests interventions aimed at reducing personal and public stigma are effective, particularly if they involve an educational component.
-However, moderate quality evidence suggests mass media interventions may reduce prejudice but not discrimination.
+Targeted educational campaigns may reduce fear and exclusion and increase acceptance of people with mental disorders.
+High quality evidence suggests interventions aimed at reducing personal and public stigma are effective, particularly if they involve an educational component,.
+However, moderate quality evidence found mass media interventions reduce prejudice but not discrimination.
+Moderate to high quality evidence found improved attitudes, prejudice, and intentions towards people with schizophrenia following contact, either face to face, virtual, or imaginary.

 Moderate to low quality evidence indicates that the public, patients, and their relatives predominantly view psychosocial factors as being the cause of schizophrenia, while clinicians predominantly endorse biogenetic causes.
 There may be a relationship between psychosocial causal views and positive attitudes towards schizophrenia, while biogenetic causal views may be associated with more negative attitudes.
 Portrayal of schizophrenia symptoms, rather than diagnostic labels, may endorse beliefs that psychosocial factors cause schizophrenia and that psychological treatments are most appropriate.
 Conversely, diagnostic labels and not portrayal of symptoms may endorse beliefs about biological causes and preferred antipsychotic treatment.